svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 Receiving Messages
 ------------------

+Summary:

+Several questions have to be asked when a message reaches a node:

+Should I accept this message or ignore it?
+Answered by \#'accept-msg? and whether message was specifically

+directed at me.

+Assuming I accept the message, do I process it locally?
+Determined by pkind slot of message.

+If I do process it locally, how do I do so?
+Determined by \#'application-handler and verb slot of message.

+Do I forward the message?
+Determined by pkind and forward-to slots of message.

 How does a gossip-node receive a message?
 The toplevel function is
 \#'gossip-dispatcher, which is where the receiving process begins.
 The actor attached to the node runs this function whenever it sees a new message on its